Lifeni/status-page/README.md

 You can generate your own status monitoring page by modifying the `config.ts` file in the project root directory.

-If you are not satisfied with this project, you can also try [yb/uptime-status](https://github.com/yb/uptime-status).
+Inspired by [yb/uptime-status](https://github.com/yb/uptime-status), you can also try this project.

 ## Demo